-bool isValid () const
+bool isValid() const

 Returns true if this Instruction object is valid.
-Invalid instructions indicate that an Instruction-Decoder has reached the end of its assigned range, and that decoding should terminate.
+Invalid instructions indicate than an InstructionDecoder has reached the end of its assigned range, and that decoding should terminate.

+'''

-bool isLegalInsn () const
+bool isLegalInsn() const

+'''

 Returns true if this Instruction object represents a legal instruction, as specified by the architecture used to decode this instruction.